I am sorry for the lack of new posts and projects on the blog in the past few months, below is an overview of what I have been doing.

 Web Development News

-We are in the process of updating our website development skills to be more up-to-date and hoping to be able to work with new development projects and customers again after a break from website projects for nearly 10 years due to the AB Electronics UK business we started, selling Raspberry pi expansion cards, which had taken over almost all of our time.
+We are in the process of updating our website development skills to be more up-to-date and hoping to be able to work with new development projects and customers again after a break from website projects for nearly 10 years due to the AB Electronics UK business we started, selling Raspberry pi development cards, which had taken over almost all of our time.

 In the past ten years, we have continued to support all existing website clients and work on their websites but haven’t actively marketed for new clients due to the workload with the electronics side of the business.